hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-typesolver.md

 This guide runs a Spring Boot project with Maven and an H2 in-memory database.
 It shows the details on how the data types for the SELECT query columns are decided for your app.

-It demonstrates all 11 type solver cases described in [Type Solver Cases](./type-solver-cases.md).
+It demonstrates all 11 type solver cases described in [Type Resolution Mechanics](./type-resolution-mechanics.md).

 You'll need: